ksharifbd/commissioner/README.md

 npm i
 ```

 Set the value of the environment variables in the `.env` file.
-The value is the URLs of the
+The values are the URLs of the
 respective configurations.

 ```